 Don’t Overlook Your College Choices That Aren’t #1 On Your List

 However, her third choice seemed to see something in her that the other school did not and she received a really nice offer.

 There were some things missing at #3 that she were on her “must have” list, like a football team and a beautiful campus.
 She thought the dorms looked like bunkers from WWII.)

 She has found great friends, social clubs, amazing academics with small classes and caring professors.
 And, she plays intramural soccer and only sprints when she is late to class!
 Her third choice turned out to be the best place for her!

-There’s More Than One Path To Happiness
+There’s More Than One Path to Happiness

 We should embrace opportunities as we get them and be open to changing our plans.
 You never know where that will lead.

 We just have to have the flexibility and faith to make the best of second and third choices.
 Or, as we say at my house, “Bloom and grow where you are planted!”

-JOIN ONE OR ALL OF OUR FACEBOOK GROUPS:
+JOIN ONE OF OUR FACEBOOK GROUPS & CONNECT WITH OTHER PARENTS: